Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Intro to Probability and Stats.md

 Random variables are denoted by uppercase letters, like $X, Y, Z$

-A random variable is just a mapping from the outcomes space to the reali line, so the combined probability of all values of a random variable is 1
+A random variable is just a mapping from the outcomes space to the real line, so the combined probability of all values of a random variable is 1

 ## Discrete Random Variable (DRV)
 [[Tags/Definition\|Definition]]